mjberg/reading-and-writing/_pages/02_readings.md

  * What Makes Love Last? by John Gottman
  * Adultery by Paulo Coelho
  * The Seven Principles for Making Marriage Work: A Practical Guide by John Gottman
+ * The New Rules of Marriage by Terrance Real

   **Cooking**